mukund-v/learning-the-game-of-life/data/.ipynb_checkpoints/readme-checkpoint.md

 Dataset-1 contains 1 linage tree with 16 cell divisions, i.e. there are 65536 cells.
 Based on this linage tree, there are 10 difference possible cell sequencing data simulated.
 Generate one sequencing data cost < 3 mins so far.

-### dataset-2

-Dataset-2 contains 1 linage tree with 10 cell divisions, i.e. there are 1024 cells.
-Based on this linage tree, there are 2500 difference possible cell sequencing data simulated.
+## TODO

+- Subset the linage tree to 1000 cells.
+Based on the paper, ideally 1000 cell should be able to reconstruct linage tree.
+- Improve the matlab script for parallel simulating.